RordyC/MaCS-Hack-O-Ween-2023/README.md

 Escape a laboratory where you are being chased down by an evil ressurected spririt. 👻

 This project was created in Python using only the grapics.py library created by John Zelle.
+ # Instructions:

+'WASD' to move.
+Press 'V' to go into collision grid edit mode.
+Press 'B' to go into tile edit mode.

  # Features

 - [A* Pathfinding]